-Legacy defines our roots.
+Legacy defines our roots, and Robert Hebert knows it.
 When one wishes to know their character and identity in this chaotic world, one often travels back to the point of their origin.
 While tradition offers a good medium like it did to Stephen in “A Portrait of the Artist as a Young Man”, one often has to break away from it to create new definitions.

 Robert Hebert seems to attempt the same in his ambitious project with Alexandra Jackson.
 The entrepreneur and music industry veteran has collaborated with the American singer to bring back Brazilian music to the mainstream.

 Through his new project, Alexandra Jackson: Legacy & Alchemy, Hebert aims to amalgamate traditional Brazilian music with 20th century American (Chicago) Jazz and funk.
 He attempts to re-initiate the dialogue between both the traditions and expose them beyond their regional listeners.

 Brazilian music has been wooing audiences with its evergreen and timeless sound for centuries but in the wake of historical conflicts and modern digitisation, its reach has somehow declined and now the timeless tradition is no longer a mainstream genre.
 Hebert’s project then, is an attempt to revive audience’s interest in the classic and bring it to the mainstream.

 To meet his objective, he has brought together Alexandra Jackson, the daughter of a remarkable, culturally and socially prominent African American family and significant musicians in Brazil who have proved their worth in the genres of samba, bossa nova and MBP.

 Detailing Out the Singles